PcapPlusPlus/pcapplusplus.github.io/docs/tutorials/intro.md

 Source IP is '10.0.0.138'; Dest IP is '10.0.0.1'
 ```

-## Writing a simple app in Visual Studio 2015
+## Writing a simple app in Visual Studio

 So far we demonstrated how to compile using GNU compilers (`g++`).
-Now let's explore how to do it in Visual Studio 2015\.
-We'll use the same code we wrote in the previous section and see how to build it using VS 2015.
+Now let's explore how to do it in Visual Studio.
+We'll use the same code we wrote in the previous section and see how to build it using Visual Studio.

-There are Visual Studio 2015 solution + VC projects for all tutorials under the `mk\vs2015` directory.
-I strongly advise to use them as a template for your VS 2015 projects.
+There are Visual Studio solution + VC projects for all tutorials under the `mk\[vs_version]` directory. `[vs_version]` is the Visual Studio version you choose to work with out of the [supported Visual Studio versions](/docs/install/platforms) and is determined while running PcapPlusPlus configuration script.
+I strongly advise to use them as a template for your Visual Studio projects.
 Let's examine the **Tutorial-HelloWorld.vcxproj** VC project:

 First of all let's take a look at the **Property Manager**:

 ![]({{ 'resources/PropertyManager.PNG' | relative_url }})

 You can see that we added a PcapPlusPlus property sheet file: **PcapPlusPlusPropertySheet.props**.
 This file contains paths to the PcapPlusPlus libraries and other external libraries PcapPlusPlus is using.
-This file is generated automatically when you run the PcapPlusPlus VS2015 configuration file: **configure-windows-visual-studio.bat** and resides under `mk\vs2015` folder.
+This file is generated automatically when you run the PcapPlusPlus Visual Studio configuration file: **configure-windows-visual-studio.bat** and resides under `mk\[vs_version]` folder.
 Let's see the content of this file in my PC:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>